12 Common Habits That Make Your Anxiety Worse

 However, it’s important to remember that many people suffer from anxiety and other mental health issues.
 Seeking help is a common and normal step on the path to healing and recovery.

-You might also like: 25 more life lessons that I've learned during the past 25 years
+You might also like: 25 Life Lessons I've Learned in the Last 25 Years

 This leads to feelings of worry, tension, and overload.
 I noticed last year how detrimental it can be to our mental health.